NitinReddy1213/NitinReddy1213/README.md

 <h3>👋 Hi, I’m Nitin<h3>
-I’m a passionate Python Backend Developer focused on building scalable, efficient, and secure web applications.<br>
+I’m a passionate Python Backend Developer focused on building scalable, efficient, and secure web applications.
 With a strong foundation in backend development using Python and frameworks<br>
 <h3>Current Focus</h3>
 <hr>